M. A. G. Osmani: Presidential defense advisor

 When Khaled Musharraf learned of the killing of four political leaders in Dhaka Central Jail, he and some staff went to Bangabhaban to negotiate a peaceful transfer of power.
-Khandker Mushtaq and Osmani spent the day negotiating, and Shaffat Jamil came to Bangabhaban to meet Musharraf.
-As he and his soldiers entered the meeting room, he heard Mushtaq browbeating Musharraf: "I have seen many brigadiers and general of [the] Pakistan Army!
-Don't try to teach me."
-This angered the CO of the 1st Bengal Company, who drew his gun and said: "And now you will see majors of [the] Bangladesh Army."
-Mushtaq dropped to the floor, Osmani stood between him and the officer and asked Shaffat Jamil to restore order.
-After Mushtaq resigned and a new government was formed, Osmani resigned.
+Khandker Mostaq and Osmani spent the day negotiating, and Shafaat Jamil came to Bangabhaban to meet Musharraf.
+As he and his soldiers entered the meeting room, he heard Mostaq browbeating Musharraf, "I have seen many brigadiers and general of [the] Pakistan Army!
+Don't try to teach me!"
+This angered the 2IC of the 1st East Bengal Regiment, who drew his gun and said, "And now you will see majors of Bangladesh Army."
+Mostaq dropped to the floor, Osmani stood between him and the officers and then asked Jamil to restore order.
+After Mostaq resigned and a new government was formed, Osmani resigned.

+Presidential Campaign

+Osmani later stood as a Presidential candidate against CMLA Lt.
+General Ziaur Rahman.
+As the army had complete control over the electoral process, Osmani lost by a landslide.

+Awards and decorations

 Death

 In 1983, at age 65, Osmani was diagnosed with cancer at the Combined Military Hospital (CMH) in Dhaka and was flown to London for treatment at St Bartholomew's Hospital at government expense.
 Most of his time in the UK was spent at the home of his nephew and niece, Mashahid Ali and Sabequa Chowdhury.
 He died on 16 February 1984.
 Osmani's body was flown to Bangladesh, and he was buried with full military honours adjacent to his mother's grave in Darga, Sylhet.